Important Updates to the Boy Scouts of America’s Youth Protection Training Policies

 Q14: Will both the regular and Venturing leader versions of Youth Protection training meet the requirement?

-A14: Yes, as long as the most current versions of the DVDs are used for group training.
+A14: No, effective immediately all registered leaders must take the updated youth protection training.
 The online version is the preferred method, as it allows for those taking the training to get one-on-one training and take all the time they need for review.
-The individual is issued an immediate certificate of completion, which allows for the updating of the volunteer’s ScoutNet record.
+The individual is issued an immediate certificate of completion, which allows for the updating of the volunteer’s My.Scouting record.

 Q15: If a person is not a registered leader, how can he or she log in and take the Youth Protection training?